4html/ng-mix-ui/projects/ng-mix-ui/README.md

 ---

+* 1.1.26: added 'update' prop to grid to allow a force refresh (pass in any new value to update the grid)
+* 1.1.24: cells can now be drawn with ngFor, refined metric so it's aligned true middle, removed border-top of tables
+* 1.1.23: just minor note clean up
+* 1.1.22: added semantic cell align values
+* 1.1.21: save-tab as an option (remembers last tab state)
+* 1.1.20: added a tile tab-change emitter to allow additional logic in response to tab changes

+---

 UI gets complex fast, especially when you need **fixed sized areas to be mixed with percentages**.
 Mix-UI lets you create very lean layouts using data-driven cell components that have the smarts to understand these different contexts.
 You can set **unlimited breakpoints directly within the mark-up** instead of using cumbersome CSS.